remix-run/remix/docs/api/remix.md

   const file = formData.get("avatar");

-  // file is a "NodeFile" which has a similar API to "File"
+  // file is a "NodeOnDiskFile" which implements the "File" API
   // ... etc
 };
 ```